-One of the best parts about search engine optimization is that not only is organic traffic some of the most valuable you can get, you can use the process of SEO to optimize your conversion rate as well.
-When it comes to improving your website’s conversion rate, your SEO audit tool is your best friend.
+One of the best parts about search engine optimization is that not only is organic traffic some of the most valuable you can get, you can use the process of SEO to improve your conversion rate as well.
+For that, your SEO audit tool is your best friend.

 What Is Conversion Rate Optimization?

 Since you’re reading an article on this blog, you probably already know what conversion rate optimization is.
-But I like to make sure we’re all on the same page.
+But I’d like to make sure we’re all on the same page.

 Wikipedia defines “conversion rate optimization” as “a system for increasing the percentage of visitors to a website that convert into customers, or more generally, take any desired action on a webpage.”

-Boil that down and it’s basically finding out where and why users abandon the conversion, and then fixing it.
+Boil that down and it’s basically finding out where and why users abandon the conversion and then fixing it.
+It’s an important insight to know if you want to improve your conversion rate.

 The key concept behind CRO is maximizing the value of your traffic, not necessarily getting new visitors to your site.
 This distinction really matters.
 Forcing more water through a leaky pipe will fill your bucket, but fixing the pipe will save you time and money doing it.